Blog submission guidelines

 - Sanitation and Hygiene academics

-How would you tailor your messaging and language to best communicate with one (or more) of these different audiences?
+If a blog is the best way – how would you tailor your messaging and language to best communicate with your audience/s?

 If we accept your blog idea here are guidelines on how to write your blog.
 Again, these guidelines are also useful if you are planning to submit a previously written blog as you may be able to tweak it to better fit our requirements.